WHAT‘S HAPPENING

 News & Events

-SA made and SAFC supported horror Bring Her Back received seven awards: Best Cinematography, Best Costume Design, Best Editing, Best Original Score, Best Casting, Best Sound for a team including SA’s Nick Steele, Hamish Keen and Pete Smith, and Best Hair and Makeup for a team including SA’s Rebecca Buratto and Karen Gower.
-Bring Her Back is up for an additional five awards at Friday’s ceremony, including Best Film and Best Direction for SA’s Danny and Michael Philippou.
+SA made and SAFC supported horror Bring Her Back dominated the film categories with 10 awards overall including Best Film and Best Direction for SA’s Danny and Michael Philippou, and Best Lead Actress for star Sally Hawkins, as well as Best Cinematography, Best Costume Design, Best Editing, Best Original Score, Best Casting, Best Sound for a team including SA’s Nick Steele, Hamish Keen and Pete Smith, and Best Hair and Makeup for a team including SA’s Rebecca Buratto and Karen Gower.

 Leela Varghese also received the award for Best Short Film for I’m The Most Racist Person I Know, produced by SA’s Suriyna Sivashanker through The Mercury’s SAFC-supported Quicksilver Production Fund.